 Potatoes come in various colors and I have found that red potatoes work very well for this recipe.
 The other main ingredient(s) are the spices that compliment the potatoes.
 I just cut the potatoes into little round pieces.
 You can slice them as thin as you prefer.
 Just make sure that they get an even exposure to the spices.

-This is not the first potato recipe and certainly not the last one either.
-If you are looking for a specific recipe or need a suggestion for more recipes, feel free to contact me at this link.
+This is not the first spicy potato curry and certainly not the last one either.
+If you are looking for a specific recipe or need a suggestion for more recipes, feel free to contact me.

 Potato Dry Curry

 - Wash and cut the baby potatoes into rounds.

 - Remove the starch with a quick wash and let the water drain.

 - Place a big pan over medium heat and start to cook the potatoes with 3 tbsp of water.

 - Meanwhile, blend all the spices and coconut with quarter to half a cup of water.

 - Add the blended paste to half cooked potatoes.
 Add salt and mix well.